 - Facial drooping

-According to The Rare Diseases organization "symptoms develop due to the deficiency of blood supply and pressure on the 7th cranial nerve as a result of nerve swelling."
+According to the National Organization for Rare Disorders, symptoms develop due to the deficiency of blood supply and pressure on the 7th cranial nerve as a result of nerve swelling."
 The NIH states, "the facial nerve swells and becomes inflamed."

 There are a few websites that indicate cayenne is a treatment for Bell's palsy.
 These claims are possibly based on the fact cayenne is a natural vasodilator and anti-inflammatory agent.